 Purpose.

 The production and processing of marijuana emits air contaminants.
 Section 3.04 establishes standards to minimize air contaminants from stationary sources that produce or process marijuana.

+Authority.
+BCAA implements and enforces WAC 173-400-040 (General standards for maximum emissions) in Benton County in addition to Section 3.04.
+The provisions of RCW 70.94.141 (Air pollution control authority—Powers and duties of activated authority) are herein incorporated by reference.

 Applicability.